hahavenn/better/user_main/readme.md

 # user_main

-This part is responsible for the main work of users with ha_edu
+This part is responsible for the main work of users with better

 ## Development